 This tiredness has possibly two & only reasons; one is your grip method, while the second thing could be your handle.
 If you have ever noticed, most of the time a standard racquet always uses a hexagonal or octagonal shape of the handle, which ultimately hurts your palm.

-Moreover, this octagonal or hexagonal shape of handle assists a lot during gameplay, because it can be a more comfortable tennis grip for sweaty hands, that could help in preventing the twisting & slipping.
-Plus, you are not suppose to grip this handle so hardly.
+Moreover, this octagonal or hexagonal shape of handle assists a lot during gameplay, because it can be a more comfortable tennis grip for sweaty hands, that could help in preventing twisting & slipping.
+Plus, you are not supposed to grip this handle so hardly.